 We have given other health care providers access to some of our offices to assist with the management of COVID-19 in the Kimberley.
 Please do not visit our offices during this time.
 We will be re-opening in our office in June.

 Communication with clients

-We will communicate regularly with our clients via email, telephone and text messages with updates on how we are offering services.
+We will communicate regularly with our clients through our website and via email, telephone and text messages.

 We are continuing to receive referrals by email, fax or MMEx.
-Please ensure client mobile and email address are included when applicable.
+Please ensure to include client mobile and email addresses where possible.
 We are not currently accepting referral by Australia Post.
 Click here for more information on our referral process.